 Climate Change Policy Certificate and COVID-19

-COVID-19 has disrupted many university activities, but the Climate Change Policy Certificate is not one of them.
-Most of the required courses have been and continue to be taught online.
+COVID-19 has disrupted many university activities, and the Climate Change Policy Certificate will be suspended until Fall 2022.
+Applications for the next cohort will begin to be received in Fall 2021.

 The field school, which is intended to take place in person in the Yukon, may be replaced with a capstone project in Spring 2021 if COVID-19 distancing and travel restrictions continue.
 Students in the program will be consulted on the shape and nature of the concluding course.

 The Post-degree Certificate in Climate Change Policy exposes students to climate change science and its links to policy and policy makers.